 A tablespace is a database storage unit that groups related logical structures together.
 The database data files are stored in tablespaces.
-Before working with tablespaces of an Oracle Database, familiarize yourself with the guidelines provided in the following sections:

 Separate user data from data dictionary data to reduce I/O contention.